 The biggest complain is that content for the Rift and Go (Gear VR library) is not fully cross compatible with the Quest – one has to buy the same game for each platform separately.

-First, after the software update you will be able to play many Gear VR games.
-Some of them were even upgraded to make use of the Quest controllers.
+Right now you can play many Gear VR games, some of them were even upgraded to make use of the Quest controllers.

-Second, Oculus Link was announced.
-Once it’s out, it will be possible to use Oculus Quest as a headset for PC (instead of the Rift) and access massive VR games library for this platform.
+Second, Oculus Link was released.
+It allows to use Oculus Quest as a headset for PC (instead of the Rift) and access massive VR games library for this platform.

 Another complaint is that Facebook is very restrictive on what content is allowed into the official store.
 It’s less of a problem because you can use SideQuest to load the content not officially approved.

 Games are expensive (17/450)

 In May 2018 an average price for one hour of VR experience was 7 USD.
 Yes, VR games are significantly more expensive than pancakes (read conventional games), yet VR is more fun.